NipunBasnayake/Vehicle-Service-Management-System/README.md

 # **Vehicle Service Management System**

 ## **Overview**
-The Vehicle Service Management System (VSMS) is a comprehensive solution designed to automate and streamline the management of vehicle services.
-The system provides a user-friendly interface for vehicle owners, service centers, and administrators to manage service requests, appointments, vehicle details, service histories, and payments.
+The Vehicle Service Management System (VSMS) is a comprehensive solution designed to automate and streamline vehicle service management.
+It provides a user-friendly interface for vehicle owners, service centres, and administrators to manage service requests, appointments, vehicle details, service histories, and payments.

 ---